sandbender/kragle_docs/Advanced_Topics/Creating_Block_Types.md

 ##### THE INPUT

-This element corresponds to whatever data structure the previous Block in the STack (if this is the first Action in a Block) or previous Action in the Block (all subsequent Actions in the Block) produced as output.
+This element corresponds to whatever data structure the previous Block in the Stack (if this is the first Action in a Block) or previous Action in the Block (all subsequent Actions in the Block) produced as output.

 ##### INPUT STATE FROM THE LAST RUN